 Policy Regarding Trade Association Membership

 Some trade associations utilize a portion of membership dues for non-deductible purposes, such as lobbying.
-These associations provide Northrop Grumman an estimate of the amount of our membership dues they use for non-deductible purposes.
+These associations provide Northrop Grumman an estimate of the amount of membership dues used for non-deductible purposes.
 Northrop Grumman prohibits the use of company funds to advocate for or against the election of a specific candidate, including through the payment of dues, donations, or other contributions to trade associations or other outside groups.

-We publicly disclose and update annually on www.northropgrumman.com a list of those trade associations to which Northrop Grumman paid $25,000 or more in annual dues, the total contribution to each such trade association, and the amount of our contributions that each such association estimates are used for non-deductible purposes.
+We publicly disclose and update annually on www.northropgrumman.com a list of trade associations to which Northrop Grumman paid $25,000 or more in annual dues, the total contribution to each such trade association, and the amount of our contributions that each such association estimates are used for non-deductible purposes.